iguessthislldo/georgios/README.md

 - Python 3
 - GRUB2
   - Requires i686 Support (`grub-pc-bin` package on Ubuntu)
+- xorriso (`xorriso` package on Ubuntu)

 Georgios can be built as a bootable ISO (called `georgios.iso`) by running `make`.
 If installed, QEMU and Bochs can be run by running `make qemu` or `make bochs` respectively.
+On Ubuntu Bochs requires `apt-get install bochs bochsbios bochs-sdl bochs-x vgabios`.

 For the moment it assumes the existence of an IDE disk with certain files on it.

 ## Resources Used